zhengqigao/CACHEFE/README.md

 ## 2. Prerequest

-Currently, the source codes request **g++** to compile on Linux | Mac OSX platform.
+Currently, the source codes request **g++ ( version > 4.6 )** to compile on Linux | Mac OSX platform.

 ## 3. Installation

-1. Change directory to the path where your unzipped file.
+1. Change directory to the path where your unzipped file are located.
 2. Compile the source code.
 3. Run the programm.